How can I get to Zadar?

 What courses can I take?

-Generally, the language of instruction is Croatian (except at the Department of French and Iberoromance Studies, the Department of German Studies, the Department of Italian Studies, the English Department and the Division of Russian Language and Literature).
+Generally, the language of instruction is Croatian (except at Department of French and Francophone Studies, Department of Hispanic and Iberian Studies, Department of German Studies, Department of Italian Studies, English Department and Department of Russian Language and Literature).
 However, some of the courses are held in English and/or in other foreign languages.
 The list of these courses can be found here.

 What is a PIN number and why do I need it?

 The Personal Identification Number (PIN) is a permanent identifier of each Croatian citizen and legal person of the Republic of Croatia.
 It is determined and assigned by the Ministry of Finance - Tax Administration Office.
 If you would like to obtain the student X-card, a temporary residence permit or if you need to open a bank account in Croatia you must get a Personal Identification Number, which is called OIB in Croatia.

 What do I need to do to get residence permit?